mbootsman/marcelbootsman-statamic/content/collections/pages/home.md

       -
         type: heading
         attrs:
-          level: 2
+          level: 1
         content:
           -
             type: text
-            text: 'About me'
+            text: 'About Marcel Bootsman'
       -
         type: paragraph
         content:
           -
             type: text
             text: 'Hi!
+My name is Marcel Bootsman. '
+      -
+        type: paragraph
+        content:
+          -
+            type: text
-My name is Marcel Bootsman.
-This is my personal site on which I share some of my thoughts and experiences about my work, private life and everything in between.
-Also you might find some technical content here about Open Source, Web development, WordPress and Static Site Generators ('
+            text: 'This is my personal site on which I share some of my thoughts and experiences about my work, private life and everything in between.
+You might find some technical content here about Open Source, Web development, WordPress and Static Site Generators ('
           -
             type: text
             marks: